learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 ## Introduction

-In the previous lecture, you were shown how to manipulate data with Spark DataFrames as well as create machine learning models.
-In this lab, you're going to practice loading data, manipulating it, and fitting it into the Spark Framework.
+In the previous lesson, you saw how to manipulate data with Spark DataFrames as well as create machine learning models.
+In this lab, you're going to practice loading data, manipulating it, and fitting it in the Spark framework.
 Afterward, you're going to make use of different visualizations to see if you can get any insights from the model.
 This dataset is from a Taiwanese financial company, and the task is to determine which individuals are going to default on their credit card based off of characteristics such as limit balance, past payment history, age, marriage status, and sex.
 Let's get started!

 ### Objectives

-* Create machine learning pipeline with pyspark
+In this lab you will:

-* Evaluate a model with pyspark
+- Load and manipulate data using Spark DataFrames
-* Create and interpret visualizations with pyspark
+- Create a Spark ML pipeline that transforms data and runs over a grid of hyperparameters

-To begin with create a SparkSession and read in 'credit_card_default.csv' to a PySpark DataFrame.
+To begin with create a SparkSession and import the `'credit_card_default.csv'` file  into a PySpark DataFrame.

 ```python